True or False…

 10. I understand the Bible.

-An important test that must be overlooked is that a Christian can read it and understand it.
-Non-Christians cannot understand it or a pastor’s sermon.
+An important test that must not be overlooked is that a Christian can read the Bible and understand it.
+Non-Christians cannot understand the Bible.
 That was Jesus’ message in John 14:21.
 1 Corinthians 2:14-16 provides more explanation.

 But a natural man does not accept the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually appraised.
 But he who is spiritual appraises all things, yet he himself is appraised by no one.
 For WHO HAS KNOWN THE MIND OF THE LORD, THAT HE WILL INSTRUCT HIM?
 But we have the mind of Christ.
 1 Corinthians 2:14-16 (NASB)